 Members will have up to $30 credited to future dues if they do not bring a guest to the dinner.
 Members will have up to $60 credited to future dues if they do not attend the dinner.
+Either credit is contingent upon the member giving at least one week’s notice, prior to the dinner, of their plans not to attend.
 The actual amount will depend on the number of month’s membership ($5 per month).
 Members who have not been members for the full year must pay the difference prior to the dinner to get their dinner contribution up to the $60 for the year.

 6.3 Any member who resigns or is terminated from the club will be reimbursed any future dues paid based on the date of resignation or termination.
 No other funds will be reimbursed.